Children's National breaks ground on one-of-a-kind pediatric research and innovation hub

 “Medical advances that effectively treat or prevent disease means that our children will live fuller, more productive lives,” said Mike Williams, board chair of Children’s National.
 “That is real economic and societal benefit.”

 “Walter Reed is the single greatest economic development opportunity that the District of Columbia has seen in a generation,” noted Ward 4 City Councilmember Brandon Todd.
 “To have Children’s National be a part of that in such a significant way shows the promising opportunity for Walter Reed’s long-term success.
 I am extremely excited about the hospital’s vision and all that it will offer to the Ward 4 community and to the District of Columbia.
 By restoring this historic property and restoring it for medical use, we bring new vibrancy and health care accessibility to our community and to our city.”

 As part of the ceremony, current and former patients representing Children’s National Rare Disease Institute planted shrubs in a planter on the site.
 The greenery included plants from the Children’s National hospital’s Bunny Mellon Healing Garden.
 The planting symbolizes the connection between the hospital location and the new campus, as well as a renewal for this historic site.

 The project design team includes Elkus Manfredi Architects, Suffolk Construction and Mikyoung Kim Design.

 Dr. Newman mentions he is open to partnering with others in Washington and throughout the world committed to finding innovative solutions to drive personalized health solutions for our next generation.

-, images of the groundbreaking ceremony or an audio recording of remarks made at the event, please contact Jessica Frost at [email protected]
+For photos of renderings, images of the groundbreaking ceremony or an audio recording of remarks made at the event, please contact Jessica Frost at [email protected] or 301-828-7521.